 The District reports decreases in net assets that relate to future periods as deferred outflows of resources in a separate section of its government-wide statement of net position.
-The deferred outflows of resources reported in this year's financial statements include a deferred outflow of resources for contributions made to the District's cost-sharing multi-employer defined benefit pension plan between the measurement date of the net pension liability from the plan and the end of the District's fiscal year.
-They further include a deferred amount arising from the change in the District's proportionate share of the net pension liability, which is amortized to pension expense over a total of five years, including the current year.
-No deferred outflows of resources affect the fund financial statements in the current year.
-See further detail on deferred outflows of resources related to the pension plan at Note 10.
+The deferred outflows of resources reported in this year's financial statements include those related to the District's cost-sharing, multi-employer defined benefit pension plan, as well as those related to the District's other post-employment benefits (OPEB).
+Depending on the nature of the deferred outflow, they may be amortized to expense over 5 years, or over the average remaining service lives of employees.
+See further detail on deferred outflows of resources related to the pension plan at Note 10, and to OPEB at Notes 11 and 12.